When the Unsaved Die

 Without God there is only loneliness and separation.
 There’s just you being convicted by your memories filled with regret and despair.

 Luke 16 says in Hell you thirst.
 In Hell there is nothing to quench one’s awful, mind-burning thirst.

 Another reason I believe Hell may be a star or some other place with plasma energy is that should the Abyss be a reference to Hell then Revelation 9:2 tells us that it’s bottomless.
 There is no ground to put your feet on.
 It is a place of continual falling and falling and never landing.

 Because of all the agony and destruction that you feel in Hell, it says in Matthew 8:12 that there is gnashing of teeth.
 There will be nothing from you but weeping and crying with no comfort and no water to supply your tears.

 Hell is truly a place of torment, as Revelation 14 describes.
 It’s an awful place of torment where you are alone with yourself possibly forever.
-You wanted God to leave you along and so you didn’t accept Jesus’ salvation, and well, you got what you wanted.
+You wanted God to leave you alone and so you didn’t accept Jesus’ salvation, and well, you got what you wanted.

 Living With an Eternal Perspective

 Our forever destination is why we need to think about something bigger than just our life here on earth.
 Where the road ends is why we need to have an eternal perspective, because our life on this earth is really very short, isn’t it?
 It’s just like a breath.
 And so, it makes sense that we need to look at the bigger picture in life.
 You need to know where you are going.